Water quality problems of water park equipment manufacturers

 When the concentration of organic matter in the pool water is high, a mixture of NH 2 Cl, NHCl 2 and NCl 3 will appear.
 This is caused by the reaction of chlorine molecules with nitrogen compounds in the pool water.
 This will lose the disinfection effect, especially NCl 3 will make the pool water emit an unpleasant smell.
 Only by further increasing the chlorine dosage can the NCl 3 be decomposed.
 At this time, the chlorine concentration in the water will no longer continue to rise.
 It will continue to rise only after the NCl 3 is decomposed, which is the so-called breakpoint chlorination in the professional.

-When the swimming pool has not been replenished with enough fresh water for a period of time, the cyanuric acid content in the water is too high, and the phenomenon of chlorine lock-in will occur, that is, the chlorine mainly exists in the form of a combination of 2 or 3 chlorine molecules, thus losing disinfection. effect.
+When the swimming pool has not been replenished with enough fresh water for a period of time, the cyanuric acid content in the water is too high, and the phenomenon of chlorine lock-in will occur, that is, the chlorine mainly exists in the form of a combination of 2 or 3 chlorine molecules, thus losing disinfection effect.
 It has not been determined at what concentration cyanuric acid will happen.
 It is generally believed that the chlorine lock-in effect is most obvious when its concentration is around 160 mg/L. After the chlorine lock in the pool water, increasing the chlorine dosage can alleviate this situation, but the long-term solution is to add more fresh water.

-On the other hand, cyanuric acid can act as a chlorine stabilizer.
+On the other hand, cyanuric acid can act as a chlorine stabiliser.
 It is advantageous to maintain a low concentration in the water to prevent ultraviolet rays from the sun from consuming residual chlorine in the water.
 It is usually added to water in the form of particulate matter, and can also be produced during the process of dissolving the dichlorine complex or the trichlorine complex into the water: the chlorine complex splits into individual chlorine molecules, and cyanuric acid is produced at the same time.
-Therefore, if a chlorine complex is added to the pool, there is no need to add additional chlorine stabilizers.
-However, when sodium hypochlorite or calcium hypochlorite is used as a disinfectant, it is necessary to add a chlorine stabilizer.
+Therefore, if a chlorine complex is added to the pool, there is no need to add additional chlorine stabilisers.
+However, when sodium hypochlorite or calcium hypochlorite is used as a disinfectant, it is necessary to add a chlorine stabiliser.
 Care should be taken to avoid mixing the above substances in a dry state, as that would be dangerous.

-Under special circumstances, an excessive amount of sodium hypochlorite or calcium hypochlorite can be added to the pool water at one time to form a higher chlorine concentration, inhibit the growth of algae and reduce the unpleasant chloroform odor, and it can also destroy the gathered organic pollution Things.
+Under special circumstances, an excessive amount of sodium hypochlorite or calcium hypochlorite can be added to the pool water at one time to form a higher chlorine concentration, inhibit the growth of algae and reduce the unpleasant chloroform odour, and it can also destroy the gathered organic pollution Things.
 In addition, a one-time introduction of excessive chlorine to make the chlorine concentration in the pool water reach about 10 mg/L can effectively prevent bacteria and algae from multiplying.
 Family swimming pools can do this treatment once a week.

 3 Keep the pool water transparent and clean

 The transparency and cleanliness of water can be reflected by the index of total soluble solids.
 TDS refers to charged chemicals that accumulate in the pool water, especially when the pool water evaporates or there is not enough fresh makeup water added.
-This substance is difficult to be seen by the naked eye, but due to its conductivity, it will corrode various components of the swimming pool, such as pumps, pipes, filters, etc. These substances usually exist in the form of chlorides or sulfates: long-term use of sodium hypochlorite as a disinfectant will cause chlorides to accumulate; regular addition of aluminum sulfate and sodium bisulfate will increase the sulfate concentration.
+This substance is difficult to be seen by the naked eye, but due to its conductivity, it will corrode various components of the swimming pool, such as pumps, pipes, filters, etc. These substances usually exist in the form of chlorides or sulfates: long-term use of sodium hypochlorite as a disinfectant will cause chlorides to accumulate; regular addition of aluminium sulfate and sodium bisulfate will increase the sulfate concentration.
 Periodic backwashing and timely replenishment of fresh water is the best way to control TDS.

 At the same time, pay attention to another index closely related to pH: total alkalinity.
 The total alkalinity reflects the difficulty of the pH change of the water body.
 If the total alkalinity is lower than 80 mg/L, the pH stability is not enough and easy to fluctuate; when the total alkalinity is higher than 200 mg/L, the pH stability is too high and it is difficult to adjust.
 The pH of the pool water should have reasonable stability and can be adjusted without excessive fluctuations, so the total alkalinity should be kept in a reasonable range.
 In addition, high alkalinity and high pH will cause water turbidity and the formation of sediment; too low alkalinity will cause corrosion of equipment and cause physical discomfort for swimmers.